BlackOpiumm/Front-End-Clone/README.md

 # Front-End-Clone
-this is an amazon- clone
+this is an Amazon Clone-
 Author:Divya